Skip to main content

 Audio Technology

 This module aims to provide you with an overview of the technologies found in a modern audio recording environment.
-The module will introduce you to audio principles such as signals, acoustics, hearing, basic electronics and digital audio.
+The module will introduce you to audio principles such as signals, acoustics, hearing and digital audio.
 These principles will be used to develop an understanding of audio technologies found in music production, such as studio spaces, microphones, mixing desks, amplifiers, audio processors and speaker systems.

 Entry requirements